TNKvist/datadrill/README.md

   <li>Select the location of interest from combo box (Units 1 through 7).</li>
   <li>Select which subset of information to view from combo box (A through C).</li>
   <li>Click GO!</li>
-  Right clicking any part number in "item" column will bring up which equipment the part is used in.<br>
+  <li>Right clicking any "item" in item column will find all equipment which uses that item site-wide.<br>
-      4) Right click again to export the table as .csv.<br>
+  <li>Right-clicking in this generated equipment list will allow for export to .csv</li>
 </ol>